 If you still feel pain after taking your medicine, please see your GP.
-He/she will be able to change your pain medicine as needed.
+They will be able to change your pain medicine as needed.

-When you are able to do your normal daily tasks and can

-exercise without pain, it is important that you do not suddenly stop your pain medicine.
-You can start to slowly reduce it over a period of time by leaving out a dose or taking one tablet instead of two.
+When you are able to do your normal daily tasks and can exercise without pain, it is important that you do not suddenly stop your pain medicine.
+You can start to slowly reduce it over a period of time by leaving out a dose or taking 1 tablet instead of 2.

-Remember that you may have aches or pains in your chest, shoulders and / or back up to four months after your operation.
+Remember that you may have aches or pains in your chest, shoulders and / or back up to 4 months after your operation.